mikepsn/software-engineering/README.md

 The next set of slides was presented to a group of computational scientists, operations researchers and analysts undertaking modelling and simulation.
 The slides are gentle introduction to some relevant Software Engineering concepts.
-The presentatio is from May 2003.
+The presentation is from May 2003.

 * [Software Engineering Concepts (PDF)](https://github.com/mikepsn/software-engineering/blob/master/softeng.pdf?raw=true)